 - Do not enter areas that have been recently treated. - Keep pesticides off your skin.
-Wear personal protective equipment, long sleeves, and long pants. - Use respiratory protection. - Do not bring food into treated areas. - Wash hands before eating, drinking and smoking. - Do not use water in drainage ditches for drinking, bathing, swimming or fishing.
+Wear long-sleeve shirts and pants for protection. - Use respiratory protection when required. - Do not bring food into treated areas. - Wash hands before eating, drinking and smoking. - Do not use water in drainage ditches for drinking, bathing, swimming or fishing.

-For more information about protecting yourself at work, see: http://bit.ly/AntiPesticidesAtWork.
+For more information about protecting yourself at work, see: https://prhe.ucsf.edu